GeorgePreece/GeorgePreece.github.io/_posts/2021-12-18-test-doubles.md

 Test doubles alleviate this by substituting dependencies with test-specific replacements.
 These replacements enable us to control _indirect_ inputs, verify _indirect_ outputs, and even increase test execution speed.
 Gerard Meszaros coined the term “test double” in [XUnit Test Patterns: Refactoring Test Code](http://xunitpatterns.com/).
 Gerard described them as stunt doubles - they appear the same as the actors but are trained to perform specific stunts for the scene that the actor would not normally do.

-## Direct and Indirect I/O
+## Indirect Input/Output
-Making the most of test doubles requires understanding the difference between direct and indirect input/output.
+When we write a unit test, we send data (typically in the form of arguments) to the unit and receive data (typically as a return value) back to the test for verification.
+This is direct input and output, respectively.

-**Direct I/O** is the immediate data communicated with the unit of code.
-That is, the data we _send_ (typically in the form of arguments), whereas the direct output is the data we receive (typically in the form of a return value).
+Indirect input/output, on the other hand, is the data communicated to the unit via a dependency.
+This is naturally much harder to control and verify.

-**Indirect I/O**, on the other hand, is the data communicated with a dependency of the unit of code.
 To illustrate this, let us consider the below example of a simple discount calculator.
 Every Tuesday, there is a weekly discount where a 50% reduction is applied.
-On top of that, presenting a valid voucher code applies a further reduction.
+On top of that, valid voucher codes allow for further reductions.

 ```
 calculateDiscount(amount : Currency, voucherCode : String) : Currency {